Year of Call: 2011

 Areas of Specialism

-Her practice includes both Magistrates and Crown Court work, being instructed in all aspects of criminal law.
-She has defended clients on offences from low level driving matters, violence, Theft, Fraud and Public order right through to GBH, Robbery and Firearms offences.
-She is regularly instructed on cases involving youths and offences of a sexual nature due to her personable approach.
+Her practice includes all aspects of criminal law.
+She has defended clients on offences from Conspiracy to steal, Fraud and Money Laundering right through to Serious Violence, Aggravated Burglary, Arson, Drugs and Firearms offences.
+She is regularly instructed on cases involving youths and vulnerable Defendants due to her personable approach.

 She enjoys being involved in pro-bono work and was recently part of an outreach team who regularly conducted sessions with local school children to teach them about the different roles of lawyers and court procedure.